mysterymath/lcc6502/Implementation_Defined_Behavior.md

 calling convention is the same that of assembly language routines called from C.

-The external calling convention uses the A and X registers to pass arguments and return values.
-Bytes of the arguments are assigned to A, then X, and the remaining bytes are pushed onto the soft stack by the caller.
-The soft stack is cleaned up by the caller as well.
-One-byte and two-byte return values are placed in A and A then X, respectively.
-For three-plus-byte return values, the caller adds an additional pointer argument before the first vararg argument.
-The callee stores the return value in this pointer.

-Note: The compiler uses dynamically optimized calling conventions for C-to-C calls.
-The above convention is only used for C-to-external or external-to-C calls.

 To allow the compiler to generate efficient code on the 6502, the compiler makes a great many assumptions about external routines.
 Particularly, it assumes that external routines have no visible side effects to processor